frintstones/frintstones.github.io2/_pages/about.md

 &nbsp; -Specifically, one of my research streams is to demonstrate a new perspective for understanding entrepreneurial activity based on rapid advancements in digital platforms and the surge in the adoption of automation technology.<br/>
 &nbsp; -Another stream of my research focuses on how technological factors could be the competitive advantages of start-ups by looking at entrepreneurs' behavioral responses to previous start-up failures.

-You can find my research at [research](https://frintstones.github.io/publications/) section of my webpage.
+You can find my research at [research](https://frintstones.github.io/publications/) section of my webpage.<br/>
 Feel free to contact me via email if you like my research.

 ------